 Posted by SB Nation's Jason Garrison.

-Here is how the AFC West breaks down as they head into Week 9 of the 2011 season.
+Here is how the AFC South breaks down after the first eight games of the 2011 season.

 1. Houston Texans (5-3)

 4. Indianapolis Colts (0-8)